Industry News, Trends and Technology, and Standards Updates

 What brought you to Cimetrix originally?

-What do you think makes a great Director of Software Engineering?
+What do you think makes a good CEO?

 How do you deal with challenges that come up in your work life?